jessi25924/CymruVineyardProject1/TESTING.md

 ## Browser Compatibility

-I have tested the site across major browsers including Chrome, Firefox, MS Edge, and Opera.
+I have tested the site across major browsers including Chrome, Firefox, MS Edge, Opera, and Safari.
 Each browser renders the site as intended, ensuring a consistent and seamless user experience.

 * **Chrome**